TruJared/alexaTemplate/README.md

-# Custom Template For Voice Focused
+# Custom Template For Alexa

-Custom template for voice focused.
+Custom template for Alexa.

 I have `eslint eslint-plugin-prettier eslint-config-prettier prettier` installed globally though `npm insall -g ...`, not sure if 100% required to be global.

-## Scripts & Snippets
+## What's In the Box 😱

 ### How to use in VS code